 All successful businesses attained this level eventually – it is the place where any newly invested incomes produce a decrease meant in value.
 After then, businesses don’t need all of their dollar for business expansion.
 Then Amazon needs to make that transition before it pays dividends.
 Amazon already has it out.
 Reinvest all you make.
 There need to pay a part of it to shareholders to keep them happy.
 A business must get that far.
 It will pay dividends eventually – but it is not clear yet when it will pay them back to shareholders’ money.
 Why did Amazon give a dividend last year?

 In addition, the e-commerce platform Amazon found that Amazon’s lavish cash flow actually finds great uses.
-The Amazon business’ growth rate was even higher than the rate of revenue increase as a result of scale and margin increases.
+The Amazon business growth rate was even higher than the revenue increase rate due to scale and margin increases.

 Is there a dividend stock?

 Amazon is able to increase its profits rapidly as well as sales.
-If a company can generate cash beyond the profit opportunities it needs the most I highly suspect it can return the leftover cash to shareholders.
+If a company can generate cash beyond the profit opportunities it needs the most; I highly suspect it can return the leftover cash to shareholders.
 More time is required to hit this milestone in order to attract investors that will be on the lookout for dividends.
-Amazon would still find profitable areas to expand and this could lead to larger and more sustainable dividends in the long term.
-Amazon may not be a large dividend stock for a very long time at this moment and but the technology can develop into one in the future.
+Amazon would still find profitable areas to expand, leading to larger and more sustainable dividends in the long term.
+Amazon may not be a large dividend stock for a very long time, but the technology can develop into one in the future.

 Some surprising facts

 About half of the corporations in the IT-focused S&P 500 (which includes IBM, Intel, and Microsoft) present dividend payments.
-This decline is partly due to the deadly epidemic which caused the stocks to preserve cash and temporarily stop dividend payments last month.
-As of April 1 2021 the Index dipped from 413 to 375 as of October 1 2020.
+This decline is partly due to the deadly epidemic, which caused the stocks to preserve cash and temporarily stop dividend payments last month.
+As of April 1, 2021, the Index dipped from 413 to 375 as of October 1, 2020.
 The decline in the amount was not significant despite the high interest.
-Nevertheless, dividends payout in the industry are falling and in first-quarter 2021 the index yield is 76 shares.
+Nevertheless, dividend payout in the industry is falling, and in the first quarter of 2021, the index yield is 76 shares.

 Why should I buy stocks that don’t pay dividends?